Published:

 Split Payment means that an incoming payment is automatically split into two or more parts.
-For associations, this is the decisive mechanism: With each transaction of a section, a predefined share (e.g., 5% or a fixed amount of EUR 2) is transferred to the association, and the remainder goes to the section.
+For associations, this is the decisive mechanism: With every transaction of a section, a predefined share (e.g., 5% or a fixed amount of EUR 2) is transferred to the association, and the remainder goes to the section.
 This way, the association does not have to request its contribution separately – it is automatically deducted with each payment.

 2.2 Reporting: Two levels, one dashboard

-Criterion | Model A: Manual referral | Model B: Platform solution (PSP) | Model C: White-label payment |
+Criterion | Model A: Manual referral | Model B: Platform solution (PSP) | Model C: White-Label Payment |

-Principle | Association refers sections to a PSP, each section opens an account itself | Association operates a central platform, onboards sections via API or dashboard | Association offers payment solution under its own brand (White-label PSP) |
+Principle | Association refers sections to a PSP, each section opens an account itself | Association operates a central platform, onboards sections via API or Dashboard | Association offers payment solution under its own brand (White-label PSP) |

-Section Onboarding | Each section independently | Association onboards centrally (incl.
+Onboarding sections | Each section independently | Association onboards centrally (incl.
 KYC) | Association onboards centrally |

 Split Payment | No (manual collection of association share) | Yes (automatically per transaction) | Yes (automatic, full control) |

-Branding per Section | Yes (own account) | Yes (sub-merchant with own logo) | Optional (White-label = association brand) |
+Branding per section | Yes (own account) | Yes (Sub-Comerciante with own logo) | Optional (White-label = association brand) |

-Aggregated Reporting | No | Yes (association dashboard) | Yes (full control) |
+Aggregated reporting | No | Yes (Association Dashboard) | Yes (full control) |

-Technical Effort | None | Low–Medium (dashboard or API) | High (API integration, own frontend) |
+Technical effort | None | Low–Medium (Dashboard or API) | High (API integration, own frontend) |

-Association Costs | EUR 0 (sections pay themselves) | Platform fee or revenue share | License fee + integration costs |
+Costs for Association | EUR 0 (sections pay themselves) | Platform fee or revenue share | License fee + integration costs |

-Ideal for | Small associations (5–20 sections) | Medium–large associations (20–500 sections) | Large associations with own tech team |
+Ideal for | Small associations (5–20 sections) | Medium–large associations (20–500 sections) | Large associations with their own tech team |

-Most Swiss associations fare best with Model B: A platform solution via a PSP that handles onboarding, KYC checks, and payment processing.
+Most Swiss associations fare best with Model B: A platform solution via a PSP that handles onboarding, KYC verification, and payment processing.
 The association configures the platform, onboards the sections, and defines the split payment rules.
 Providers with platform solutions in Switzerland include Payrexx, Stripe Connect, and wallee.

 4. Three Scenarios: How Swiss associations use the platform solution